son-n-pham/100DaysPython/README.md

 ```

 You can also delete by querying for a particular value e.g. by title or one of the other properties.

+## Authentication

+### Hashing

+Hash type:
+- 20,000,000,000 MD5 Hashes/Second
+- 17,000 bcrypt Hashes/Second

+### Salting:
+- Adding salt to make password more secured
+- We can also define how many row we salt our password (Salt Rounds)